Integrated Pest Control

 Report an Invasive Weed

-Note: Email file size must be no larger than 10Mb.
+Report invasive plant species within the county by emailing us with pictures and information.
+Email file size must be no larger than 10MB.
 Please split files up into multiple emails if necessary.

 Volutaria (Volutaria tubuliflora) is a highly invasive, noxious weed and A-rated pest by the California Department of Food and Agriculture (CDFA).

-A-rated pest definition: A pest of known economic or environmental detriment and is either not known to be established in California or it is present in a limited distribution that allows for the possibility of eradication or successful containment.
+- A-rated pests: A pest of known economic or environmental detriment and is either not known to be established in California or is present in a limited distribution that allows for the possibility of eradication or successful containment.

-If you believe that Volutaria tubuliflora is located on your property (see CalFlora map), please assist in the eradication efforts of this invasive weed by filling out the Right of Entry Authorization form and emailing it to IPC.AWM@SDCounty.CA.gov.
+If you believe Volutaria tubuliflora is located on your property (see CalFlora map), please help eradicate this invasive weed by filling out the Right-of-Entry Authorization form and emailing it to IPC.AWM@SDCounty.CA.gov.